yagi-eng/yagi-eng/miscs.md

 # Miscs
 ## Qualifications
-- Applied Information Technology Engineer Examination
+- Applied Information Technology Engineer Examination (応用情報技術者)
 - LPIC Level1
-- TOEIC　score 685
+- TOEIC 685

 ## Academic background
 - 03/2017 Tokyo University of Science Faculty of Science and Technology Department of Information Sciences Graduated
 - 04/2013 Tokyo University of Science Faculty of Science and Technology Department of Information Sciences Admission

 ## University Research
 - Development of an application for manipulating the mouse pointer by gaze using OpenCV and C++